 Brands will overlap in various categories, but this gives a good starting point for approaching their product lines.

 Buyers on strict budgets don’t need to rule out quality brands.
-Many paddleboarders like to be on the newest models and sell their quality inflatable SUP boards so they can buy a newer one for the next season.
+Many paddle boarders like to be on the newest models and sell their quality inflatable SUP boards so they can buy a newer one for the next season.

 In general terms, larger paddlers should paddle larger boards, but a lot depends on the skills and preferences of the individual.
 While there are many nuances to board shape and size considerations, here are some general principles to get you started on understanding how a board’s size and shape affect its performance:

 These generalizations can help you narrow down your choices so you can focus on the detailed specifications of the boards that meet your basic criteria.
 For more details on board sizing, check out our article What Size SUP Board is Right For You?

 Boards made with a single layer of material will tend to be light and inexpensive and are usually made thicker (6 inches typically) to compensate for the low inherent rigidity of the material.
 Some lightweight boards are made with a “fusion” construction which has additional reinforcement in the material that keeps the weight low but still has good durability and stiffness for most paddling environments.